sighupio/fury-getting-started/fury-alpha-on-eks/README.md

 Replace the field `<S3_VELERO_BUCKET_NAME>` with the name of the S3 bucket that will be used to store the Velero backups.
 You can configure the existing modules or add new ones (take a look to the [docs][fury-distribution-eks-reference]) should you prefer.

-From this `furyctl` automatically deploys a battle-tested Fury Kubernetes Distribution.
+From these parameters, `furyctl` will automatically configure and deploy the battle-tested Kubernetes Fury Distribution.

-## Step 2 - Provisioning an EKS Cluster Automatically with Furyctl
+## Step 2 - Provisioning an EKS Cluster Automatically with furyctl

-In this section, you will utilize Furyctl to automatically provision an EKS Cluster, making the deployment process streamlined.
+In this section, you will utilize furyctl to automatically provision an EKS Cluster, making the deployment process streamlined.

-1. Start by running the Furyctl command to create the cluster:
+1. Start by running the furyctl command to create the cluster:

 ```bash
 furyctl create cluster